robhowe-A/SpaceFlightWeb/README.md

-This repository is a stripped version of the live project development.
+This repository is a stripped version of the live project development [www.spaceflight.dev](https://www.spaceflight.dev).
 Folders/Files irrelevant of project's creation have been removed.
 In that sense, this repository is the site's custom C# implemented in the site.

-## Note: The site [www.spaceflight.dev](https://www.spaceflight.dev) is OFFLINE/unreachable due to ISP change.
-Hopefully this is temporary, while I work with them.

 ## Features: Blazor web application using:
 1. Razor components implementation (C#, HTML, CSS)